Drew Fortescue

-Drew Fortescue is an American college ice hockey defenseman for the Boston College Eagles as a prospect for the New York Rangers of the National Hockey League (NHL).
-Fortescue was drafted in the third round, 90th overall, by the Rangers in the 2023 NHL Entry Draft.
+Drew Fortescue (born April 28, 2005) is an American professional ice hockey player who is a defenseman for the Hartford Wolf Pack of the American Hockey League (AHL) as a prospect to the New York Rangers of the National Hockey League (NHL).
+Fortescue was drafted in the third round, 90th overall, by the Rangers in the 2023 NHL entry draft.

 Playing career

-Before playing for Boston College he was in the USA Hockey National Team Development Program.
-He also played youth hockey for the Mid-Fairfield Rangers of Connecticut’s Mid-Fairfield Youth Hockey Association, where he was coached by former NHL star Martin St. Louis, who he credits for helping his development.
-On the Mid-Fairfield Rangers Fortescue was a teammate of Luke Drury, the nephew of Ranger general manager Chris Drury who later drafted him.
+Before playing for Boston College, he was in the USA Hockey National Team Development Program (USNTDP).
+He also played youth hockey for the Mid-Fairfield Rangers of Connecticut's Mid-Fairfield Youth Hockey Association, where he was coached by former NHL star Martin St. Louis, who he credits for helping his development.
+On the Mid-Fairfield Rangers, Fortescue was a teammate of Luke Drury, the nephew of Rangers general manager Chris Drury who later drafted him.
 He also played for Don Bosco Preparatory High School.

-Fortescue was drafted by the Rangers in the third round of the 2023 NHL Entry Draft with the 90th pick of the draft.
+Fortescue was drafted by the New York Rangers in the third round of the 2023 NHL entry draft with the 90th overall pick.
 The Rangers traded a 7th round draft pick to move up one spot in the draft to make sure they could draft Fortescue.

-In 2023-24, his freshman season at Boston College, Fortescue scored 4 goals and 4 assists with a +13 plus/minus rating.
-As a sophomore in 2024-25 he had no goals but 11 assists and a +28 rating.
-Despite his improvement, he chose not to sign a pro contract with the Rangers but to return to college for his junior year.
+In 2023–24, his freshman season at Boston College, Fortescue recorded four goals and four assists with a +13 plus/minus rating.
+As a sophomore in 2024–25, he had 11 assists and a +28 rating.
+Despite his improvement, he chose not to sign a professional contract with the Rangers in order to return to college for his junior year.
 Fortescue said of the decision:

 Obviously, your goal is to [go pro].
 But I think what’s best for me, and talking to those guys in the player development staff, and being on the same page as all of them, my goal is to focus on the year coming up and we’ll see what happens going forward.
-Talking to everyone here, and on my end, too, it’s when I’m ready.
-It’s what they want as well.
+Talking to everyone here, and on my end, too, it's when I'm ready.
+It's what they want as well.
 But I think putting on that weight, being a little bit more physically ready, is [important].

+His offensive numbers improved to four goals and 10 assists for 14 points in the 2025–26 season at Boston College, while still playing on the team's top defensive pairing.
+He signed a three-year, entry-level contract with the Rangers on March 21, 2026, at the end of the Boston College season.
+He made his NHL debut for the Rangers on March 27, against the Chicago Blackhawks and picked up an assist on a goal by Jonny Brodzinski.
+In 9 games for the Rangers he was on ice for 8 Ranger goals and 4 opponent goals for a 66.7% goals-for percentage, best of any Ranger albeit in very a small sample size.

+Fortescue was sent to the Rangers' American Hockey League affiliate, the Hartford Wolf Pack, to begin the 2026-27 season.